Understanding the Plate Method for Balanced Nutrition

 The final quarter of the plate is best reserved for whole grains, such as brown rice or whole wheat bread, or starchy vegetables like sweet potatoes.
 Including these foods can offer important carbohydrates and additional dietary fiber.

 It is also important to incorporate healthy fats into your meals.
-Choosing sources such as olive oil or nuts can enhance the flavor and nutritional profile of meals while promoting satiety.
+Choosing sources such as olive oil or nuts can enhance the flavor and nutritional profile of meals while promoting satiety and long-term health.

 Practical Meal Planning and Preparation Tips